ANoneTypeOn/autoindent/README.md

 ```

-**StrIndent** is a easy to use, mistakes protected lib that makes your routine less complicated
+**AutoIndent** is a easy to use, mistakes protected lib that makes your routine less complicated